 - Or use fix balance — Or insert a fixed amount of balance in the currency of your deposit.

 - AutoMM — if > 0, the EA uses automatic money management when calculating the lot.
 AutoMM <=1000 — very aggressive.
 AutoMM >= 5000 — conservative.

 - Fix lot if AutoMM=0 — fixed lot for the first deal in a series.

 - Recovery Mode — If true, then the adviser closes a series of orders only with profit, but at the same time the logic of work may be violated.
 If false, then the EA works in accordance with its logic, and a series of orders can be closed at a loss.

 - Martin Ratio — martingale coefficient for a series of orders.

 - First real deal from this level — The greater the value, the less often the trades, but they are better.

 Although this expert advisor by Pavel Udovichenko sounds like the ideal robot for novice traders, the explanation of their strategy is not coming out very satisfactory.
-Even if they opt to fix these things, the trading results part of it will take them a long time to get right because it’s already clear that their strategy is not safe.
+Even if they opt to fix these things, the trading result part of it will take them a long time to get right because it’s already clear that their strategy is not safe.

-Also, we prefer a myfxbook.com or FXBlue hosted account.
+Also, we prefer myfxbook.com or FXBlue hosted accounts.
 With a myfxbook.com account, you will actually see the difference between the total gain and the absolute gain.
-With that, you can whether the robot is making profits from the market or the vendor is piling up deposits to make the EA appear profitable.
+With that, you can know whether the robot is making profits from the market or the vendor is piling up deposits to make the EA appear profitable.
 If this vendor wants to capture expert attention, he should move his product account to myfxbook.com for analysis.